yuvrajiro/rt_xgboost_binary_classifier/README.md

 This repository is a dockerized implementation of the XGBoost classifier.
 It is implemented in flexible way that it can be used with any binary classification dataset with the use of JSON-formatted data schema file.

-The main purpose of this repository is to provide a complete example of a machine learning model implementation that is ready for deployment.

 Here are the highlights of this implementation:

 - Implementation contains a full-suite of functionality such as: